 Many of these people have suffered years of chronic and distressing sleeplessness.

-In a series of about six individual consultations lasting around 50 minutes each, patients learn scientifically proven techniques to manage and resolve their insomnia.
+In a series of about six individual consultations, over a period of weeks, patients learn scientifically proven techniques to manage and resolve their insomnia.

-“We see patients of all ages and from all walks of life,” said Louise Berger, the Sleep Clinic’s Team Leader.
+“We see patients of all ages and from all walks of life,” said Louise Berger, the Insomnia Clinic’s Team Leader.

 “We understand that insomnia has a massive impact on a person’s quality of life.
-It robs the joy from their daytime as well as their night.”
+It robs the joy from their daytime as well as their night.
+It’s no surprise that after treatment our patients often feedback, that now their sleep has improved, their life is also improving!”

-“Many people are so desperate they will do anything to get their sleep sorted out.”
+“Many people are so desperate they will do almost anything to get their sleep sorted out.”

 Insomnia is strongly associated with many medical conditions.